lyu-ai/agentok/website/docs/getting-started/index.md

   The **UserProxyAgent** enables interaction with the **AssistantAgent**.
 It can take the form of a chatbot, a code executor, or even a human—it's quite the versatile agent.

-### Autoflow
+### Workflow

-A **Autoflow** consists of a network of **Agents**.
+A **Workflow** consists of a network of **Agents**.
 It's the foundation of any multi-agent application.

-A standard Autoflow usually includes one **UserProxyAgent** and one or several **AssistantAgents**.
+A standard Workflow usually includes one **UserProxyAgent** and one or several **AssistantAgents**.
 The **UserProxyAgent** is your direct line of interaction, while the **AssistantAgents** work behind the scenes, collaborating to build a robust multi-agent application.

 ### Chat

-Each Chat represents a live session that has been spun up from a Autoflow or a AutoflowTemplate.
+Each Chat represents a live session that has been spun up from a Workflow or a AutoflowTemplate.

-### Autoflow Template
+### Workflow Template

-Ready to launch a Autoflow?
-Publish it as a **AutoflowTemplate** in the [FlowGen Template](https://platform.flowgen.app/templates/)!
-Users can then deploy these templates to conjure up new Autoflows or strike up chats directly on the template itself.
+Ready to launch a Workflow?
+Publish it as a **AutoflowTemplate** in the [Agentok Studio Template](https://studio.agentok.ai/templates/)!
+Users can then deploy these templates to conjure up new Workflows or strike up chats directly on the template itself.

 ## "Hello World"

 Let's jump straight in and create a simple "Hello World" flow.

-### Initialize a New Autoflow
+### Initialize a New Workflow

-Head over to [FlowGen Login](https://platform.flowgen.app/auth/login) and tap **Login as Guest** for a test run without the need to sign up.
+Head over to [Agentok Studio Login](https://studio.agentok.ai/auth/login) and tap **Login as Guest** for a test run without the need to sign up.

 ![Login](./img/login.png)

-It's always a good practice to login with your own social ID and create your own Autoflow to play with.
+It's always a good practice to login with your own social ID and create your own Workflow to play with.

 :::warning